Building a Near-Zero-Cost Serverless Task Manager on AWS

 - design it with security in mind from the start

-- stay as close to zero cost as possible
+- stay as close to near-zero cost as possible (Free-Tier friendly)

 The result is a web application that supports task CRUD operations while also demonstrating how to combine CloudFront, S3, API Gateway, Lambda, DynamoDB, VPC Endpoints, CloudWatch, SNS, and AWS Budgets into one practical architecture.